This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Steroids: This medicine helps decrease inflammation.

 - NSAIDs: These medicines decrease swelling and pain.
 You can buy NSAIDs without a doctor's order.
-Ask your primary healthcare provider which medicine is right for you and how much to take.
+Ask your healthcare provider which medicine is right for you and how much to take.
 Take as directed.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.

 - Acetaminophen: This medicine decreases pain and fever.
 You can buy acetaminophen without a doctor's order.
 Ask how much to take and how often to take it.
 Follow directions.
 Acetaminophen can cause liver damage if not taken correctly.